Kahoot!: Company history

-Kahoot! was founded in 2012 by Morten Versvik, one of Wang's students.
+Kahoot! was founded in December 21, 2012 by Morten Versvik, one of Wang's students.
 Johan Brand, Jamie Brooker and Asmund Furuseth later joined the company as cofounders to develop its user interface and design.
 A beta version of the platform was launched in September 2013.

 In March 2017, Kahoot! reached one billion cumulative participating players.
 In September 2017, Kahoot! launched a mobile application for homework.

 In 2019, Kahoot! acquired the Scandinavian education company Poio.
 It also acquired DragonBox, an educational games developer, for $18 million.

 In 2020, Kahoot! was valued at $1.5 billion and achieved unicorn status.
-As of 2021, the company was valued at USD$7 billion.
+As of 2021, the company was valued at USD7 billion.

 In 2020 they acquired Drops, which was focused on teaching languages, for $50 million.
 This was followed by Whiteboard.fi, which develops software for digital, online whiteboards.
 Kahoot! also acquired the Danish startup Actimo, which developed employee training software, for $33 million.
 It was acquired to expand Kahoot's features for business users.
 In March 2021, the company went public on the Oslo stock exchange.
 In April 2021, Kahoot! acquired Motimate, a corporate learning company based in Norway, for $25 million.
 In 2021, Kahoot! announced that it would acquire SSO digital learning platform Clever, Inc. for $500 million.

-In 2023, Kahoot was acquired by a group of investors included Goldman Sachs Asset Management for $1.72 billion in cash.
+In 2023, Kahoot was acquired by a group of investors, including Goldman Sachs Asset Management for $1.72 billion in cash.
+In January 2024, Kahoot!'s shares were delisted from the Oslo Stock Exchange.

 Research

 In 2016, an evaluation of Kahoot!'s pedagogical quality by Education Alliance Finland (formerly Kokoa Standard) suggested that Kahoot!'s educational value was highest when students are creating quizzes of relevant topics themselves, because it uses creativity and practices 21st-century skills.

 A literature review containing 93 studies on the effect of using Kahoot! for learning was published in the journal Computers & Education in 2020, it found that using the platform had an overall positive effect on classroom dynamics, learning and anxiety.

+A 2023 meta-analysis of 41 studies involving 5,071 participants, published in Frontiers in Psychology, found that gamified learning produces a large effect size (Hedges' g = 0.822) on learning outcomes compared to traditional instruction.